Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 ### Digital Droplet Logic

 Every droplet begins as a deque of a `random number` of `random characters` representing a column.
-It was easier for me to visualise an existing raindrop with a method to print it as opposed to printing the state of a raindrop, conditionally adding a character, and printing it again.
+It was easier for me to visualise an existing raindrop, with a method to print it as opposed to printing the state of a raindrop, conditionally adding a character, and printing it again.

-Each deque would be an instance of a DigitalDroplet and form a column.
-A deque(short form for double-ended queue) is an indexed sequence container that allows insertion and deletion at both its beginning and end.
+Each deque would be an instance of a `DigitalDroplet` and form a column.
+A `deque`r(short form for double-ended queue) is an indexed sequence container that allows insertion and deletion at both its beginning and end.
 This perfectly suited to my visualisation of every Droplet having a character enqueued from the back, but the top-most character dequeued when the droplet reaches the end of page.
 While both vectors and deques are dynamically sized data structures, the expansion of a deque is cheaper than that of a vector because it does not copy the existing elements to a new memory location.
 This comes at the cost of a larger initial memory since a deque holding just one element has to allocate its full internal array (8 times the object size).

 I use C++'s random device and random engine since random devices are `non-deterministic`, using sources of entropy from hardware or the operating system.
 The number generated from the random device is used to seed the random engine.
 Random engines are `pseudo-random`, implementing algorithms, seeded with the value from a random device.